Rinzler78/aioz-node-auto-withdraw-reward-docker/README.md

 ### Configure image and start container

 Back to docker GUI, in Images.
-Select the "rinzlerfr/aioznode" image, and click launch.
+Select the "rinzlerfr/aioznode-auto-withdraw-reward" image, and click launch.

 * Give a name to your container.
-Exemple : aioznode
+Exemple : aioznode-auto-withdraw-reward
 * Enable resources limitation (optional) :
 -- Put processor priority to high.
 -- Put 1024 MB limitation